fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 # Appendix A - Bandwidth testing

-The following example web page was used to measure how much bandwith a browser will send to an arbitrary IP and port when getting 100% packet loss to that destination.
+The following example web page was used to measure how much bandwidth a browser will send to an arbitrary IP and port when getting 100% packet loss to that destination.